pinetree1/crispr-dav/Install-and-Run.md

 Please note that none of the tab-delimited files should have a column header row.
 The names of these files can be changed, as long as they match what's in the shell script run.sh.

+### IV.
+Troubleshooting

+- **Errors before pipeline starts:**

+These are errors related to prerequisite tools and data inputs.
+For example, if a required tool or module is not found, there will be error messaging indicating the issue.
+You may try setting PERL5LIB and PYTHONPTH if the module is installed.
+If an input file that should be tab-separated, the pipeline may report missing columns.

+- **Errors during pipeline:**

+  There are several log files per sample.
+Check the README in 'align' directory for descriptions.
+For example, if the installed Bedtools version does not support "bedtools insert -F", there will be error messages in the <sample>.log file.